What expenses can I claim through my limited company?

 When you put your own money into your business, this is added to your director’s loan account.
 The amount you paid personally can be reimbursed at any time, usually by way of a director withdrawal.
 This reduces the amount the company owes you through your director’s loan account.

 If your business has employees, they can also claim expenses.
-With this in mind, it’s good practise to have an expenses form and company policy in place.
+With this in mind, it’s good practice to have an expense form and company policy in place.

 Company formation costs and accountancy fees